Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 #### doubleClick

-Double clicks on link or button or any node found by css
+Double clicks on link or button or any node found by CSS or XPath

  * param $link